Brand identity guidelines, how to develop the ultimate brand.

 Five essential tips to enhance your Brand Guidelines

-Tip 1: Emphasise Attention to Detail
+Tip 1: Emphasise attention to detail

 Your guidelines should share the brand story.
 It's foundations.
 As well as the verbal and visual identity.